FBI open to settling claims by gymnasts abused by Nassar - NewsBreak

 The Justice Department in May said that it would not pursue criminal charges against former agents who were accused of giving inaccurate or incomplete responses during the inspector general’s investigation.
 At the time, Justice officials said they were “adhering to its prior decision not to bring federal criminal charges” after a “careful re-review of evidence.”

-The opening of settlement talks comes as senior Justice Department officials, including Assistant Attorney General Kenneth Polite, who runs the department’s criminal division, met with members of Congress about the case on Thursday.
-In that meeting with several senators, Polite and others presented proposals to change the law to close what officials see as gaps in the statute that had prevented a case from being brought.
+The opening of settlement talks come as senior Justice Department officials, including Assistant Attorney General Kenneth Polite, who runs the department’s criminal division, met with members of Congress about the case on Thursday, according to two of the people.
+In that meeting with several senators, Polite and others presented proposals to change the law to close what officials see as gaps in the statute that had prevented a case from being brought, the people said.

-But Polite would not give the lawmakers underlying evidence they had requested.
+Polite would not give the lawmakers underlying evidence they had requested, one of the people said.

-“The FBI again refused to provide underlying information to support their assumption that a jury wouldn’t convict their agents for botching the Nassar investigation, then trying to cover their tracks,” said Sen. Chuck Grassley of Iowa, the top Republican on the Senate Judiciary Committee.
-“It’s the latest example of the Department of ‘Just Us’ trying to avoid accountability for its failures.”
+The people could not publicly discuss details of the private meeting and spoke to the AP on condition of anonymity.

 Comments / 0